-Using RNA interference (RNAi) to knock down gene expression is one of the staples of life science research.
+Using RNA interference (RNAi) as a basic research tool to knock down gene expression is one of the staples of life science research.
 It’s used in many cellular models, primarily as a tool for assessing the involvement of specific genes in biological systems.
 However, it wasn’t until recently that this technology was successfully adapted for humans to treat disease.

 The discovery of RNAi dates back more than 20 years ago.
 While a few researchers were able to show that exogenously expressed genes could repress the endogenous expression of genes with homologous sequences, it was Fire and Mello that illustrated how double-stranded RNA (dsRNA) could specifically silence gene expression.
 By treating C. elegans with either single-stranded RNA (ssRNA) or dsRNA, they found that dsRNA was consistently more effective than ssRNA at reducing mRNA levels.1 It was this elegant series of experiments that led Fire and Mello to receive the Nobel Prize in Physiology or Medicine in 2006.2